- Villagers become self-sufficient in providing for their health needs in sanitation, nutrition and disease prevention

 The populations at highest risk for malaria are children under the age of five and adults older than 50.
 Mosquito nets prove to be the best antidote for malaria prevention so the Alliance subsidizes the cost of the nets by selling them to villagers for $1 USD.
 Data strongly suggests that families do not have a proper understanding of the causes of malaria, so the Alliance includes health training with every net distributed.
 A family of four can sleep under one net for up to 3 years—protecting them from Africa’s most life-threatening disease.

-This year the Alliance plans to distribute up to 1,000 nets and train families on the proper use and care to prevent disease.
+This year the Alliance plans to distribute over 1,250 nets and train families on the proper use and care to prevent disease.

 The Alliance has a long-standing relationship with the government of Mali to provide vaccinations in villages in- and -around the Ouelessebougou commune.
 While the Malian government has the means to provide the vaccinations, they are unable to distribute them to villagers in rural communities.
 The Alliance provides vaccinations for infants and children under the ages of 5 for the following 9 life-threatening diseases: polio, yellow fever, measles, tuberculosis, diphtheria, hepatitis A, vitamin A deficiency, the flu and tetanus.
 Expectant mothers are also vaccinated.

-This year the Alliance will provide approximately 4,300 vaccinations to children under age 5.
+This year the Alliance will provide over 5,000 vaccinations to children under age 5 and expectant mothers.